Ortus-Solutions/homebrew-boxtap/README.md

 Ortus Solutions Homebrew Tap
 ============================

-This is the Ortus Solutions tap repository for Box products which may be installed using the OSX [Homebrew][1] package manager.
+This is the Ortus Solutions tap repository for Box products, which may be installed using the OSX [Homebrew][1] package manager.
 It allows the ability to install and test homebrew installation packages.
 This tap may be pinned to override the upstream source used in [Homebrew][1] installations.

 Usage
 -----